solkim-83/tp/docs/DeveloperGuide.md

 1. Adding a new tag to various contacts

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all contacts using the `list -c` command.
+Multiple contacts in the list.

    1. Test case: `add -t n/testtag1 i/1 i/2`<br>
       Expected: Contacts at indices `1` and `2` now have the tag `testtag1`.